lm2r/lmrun/mesh/README.md

 ### New AWS Regions
 LMRun assigns a network range to at least 30 regions.
 To add a new one that AWS may have just launched:
 1. Add an entry at the bottom of the CIDR block allocation in `aws/network/cidr_blocks.py`.
 2. Most likely, the new region will be available by opting-in.
-To keep a consistent state, we recommend activating it by running `pulumi up` in `cloud_init`, which will automatically fetch all regions before applying the update.
+To keep a consistent state, we recommend activating it by running `pulumi up` in `init`, which will automatically fetch all regions before applying the update.

 New regions may have accelerators available before all resources are supported via Cloud Control API, i.e. they're not production-ready, yet.
 If the deployment fails for this reason, add the offending region to `ROGUE_REGIONS` in `aws/region/selection.py`.